Philippe Ginestet

 Philippe Ginestet (born 15 April 1954) is a French billionaire businessman, and the founder, chairman and owner of GiFi, a French discount chain.

+Early life and career

 Philippe Ginestet was born on 15 April 1954 in Sainte-Livrade-sur-Lot, Lot-et-Garonne, France.
 Ginestet is one of the wealthiest persons in France and one of the largest clothing retailers.

 Ginestet founded GiFi, a French discount chain in 1981.
 Groupe Philippe Ginestet (GPG) has over 700 stores in France and Belgium.
 His son Alexandre Ginestet is the CEO.